Acupuncture

 Feline Acupuncture

-Acupuncture for cats: injuries, arthritis, neck problems, back problems, neck pain, back pain, paralysis, iliac thrombosis, back pain, lameness and epilepsy are often presented for cat acupuncture.
+Acupuncture for cats: injuries, ARTHRITIS, neck problems, BACK PROBLEMS, neck pain, back pain, PARALYSIS, ILIAC THROMBOSIS, BACK PAIN, LAMENESS and epilepsy are often presented for cat acupuncture.
 It is quite surprising how tolerant cats are of acupuncture needling, when they have a reputation for being so fastidious and often resistant to intervention.
-Cat arthritis is a common presentation for feline acupuncture, in which a good response has been seen in most cases, when acupuncture has been used holistically, alongside dietary and other programmes [cat acupuncture].
+Cat arthritis is a common presentation for feline acupuncture, in which a good response has been seen in most cases, when acupuncture has been used holistically, alongside dietary and other programs, as part of an integrated veterinary care package. [cat acupuncture – feline acupuncture vet – feline vet acupuncturist]

-Other more complex diseases may respond to holistically applied Chinese Medicine, where simple 'needling' may fail (see outcome study).
+Other more complex diseases may respond to holistically applied Chinese Medicine and Acupuncture, where simple ‘needling' may fail (see outcome study).

 Species treated with acupuncture by the AVMC include: horses, ponies, mules, goats, donkeys, cats, dogs, cattle, pigs, sheep, llamas, alpacas, rabbits, ferrets, guinea pigs.

-From hard experience, we have found that acupuncture will often fail, if proper chiropractic work has not been performed alongside it, in keeping with its holistic roots.
+From hard experience, we have found that veterinary acupuncture will often fail, if not properly integrated with chiropractic manipulation work, in keeping with its holistic roots.
 This phenomenon is not difficult to reason, once discovered, since normal nerve function and energy communication can be seriously disrupted by vertebral and other misalignments and by the resulting muscle spasm, circulatory impairment and postural faults.
 In fact, the Ancient Chinese were using spinal manipulation in therapy, possibly from as early as 2700 BC!
 It is sad that this synergy is not more widely exploited and acupuncture vets would do well to expand their therapy to include this.
-At the AVMC, we integrate these therapies in every case, in order to maximise healing benefit.
+It is also wrong, in our opinion, that this issue is not clearly aired in veterinary acupuncture training.
+At the AVMC, the acupuncture vet integrates these therapies in every case, in order to maximise healing benefit.

 Janssen & Prins published a study in 1989, which seemed to highlight acupuncture as the 'treatment of choice' for thoraco-lumbar disc disease (Journal of the American Animal Hospital Association (1989) 25, 169-174).